 Each type of paper—rough, medium, and smooth—is made for a specific medium and sometimes for a specific purpose.
-Illustration boards are made for illustrating mediums such as markers and inks, and are very smooth.
+Illustration boards are very smooth because they’re designed for illustrating mediums such as markers and inks.

 Watercolor papers can be either smooth or rough, but are generally much rougher than drawing papers.

 Most drawing papers are somewhere between illustration board and watercolor paper.

 You can use any of the papers for any of the mediums, but your choices will affect the amount of time and effort it takes to complete a drawing and the way the finished drawing looks.

 How to Choose the Right Surface: When Rough is Better

 Rough drawing papers are good for layering.
 The toothier a paper, the more layers of color it takes without buckling or scuffing.
 A “toothy” paper is perfect if you like to use solvent blending.